haydemtzl/starlingx/Packet.md

 Console was unresponsive, typing different characters including _Enter_ dit not modified console.
 Next step was to boot a smaller image with same server and methodology: __Alpine Standard ISO__

-Are we experiencing this issue?
+- Are we experiencing this issue?
 [Booting Linux ISOs with Memdisk and iPXE](https://www.reversengineered.com/2016/01/07/booting-linux-isos-with-memdisk-and-ipxe/)
+-  Do we need special modifications to StarlingX ISO image?

 ## Alpine ISO